tar80/loose.nvim/README.md

 If you need the user template, create one by copying another template.
 If the template has a `colors.feline` table, a Feline theme with the same name will also be output.

-Note. `Feline` has been archived, so it is not recommended to install it from now on.
-I might start using lualine.nvim eventually, but I'll probably stick with feline.nvim for a while.

 ```lua
 ---Create user color palette
 ---@param name string Palette name